Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 ## How to define your own Custom - CURD operations
 </br>
-So far we have used - POST, PATCH and GET using standard CAP functionalities to perfrom CURD operations.
+So far we have used - POST, PATCH and GET using standard CAP functionalities to perform CURD operations.
 </br> If user wants to take control of defining their own logic of updating, creating, deleting, and reading data
 </br> they need to define custom service definition and implementation lets focus on how it can be done.